TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-12-what-is-rag-retrieval-augmented-generation.md

    alt="Recurse investigating"
    caption="Recurse digs deeper into concepts" >}}

+**[Human]:** *Okay, so I uploaded some files to ChatGPT and asked it questions about them.
+It actually worked!
+But... what's happening here?
+Is it just reading the files?*

 {{< dialogue char="Vector" >}}
-Human just uploaded files to **ChatGPT** and asked it questions about them.
-And it WORKED! **ChatGPT** answered questions using information from those files.

-But here's what's happening behind the scenes: **RAG**. **Retrieval Augmented Generation** - it's the technology that lets **AI** use YOUR data, not just its training data.

-**RAG** solves a huge problem: **Language models** only know what was in their training data.
-They can't access your documents, your company data, your specific information. **RAG** fixes that by retrieving relevant information first, then generating responses based on that retrieved information.

-It's simpler than it sounds - let me explain!
-{{< /dialogue >}}

-{{< dialogue char="Kai" >}}
-*WHIRR*`n`nPattern detection: User searches "RAG AI" and "Retrieval Augmented Generation" include terms: AI with your data, RAG explained.

-*WHIRR*

-RAG effectiveness data:
-- Hallucination rate reduction: 40-60% when using RAG vs. base model
-- Accuracy improvement: 35-50% for domain-specific queries
-- Context relevance: 78% improvement when RAG retrieves relevant documents first

-Common RAG applications:
-- Customer support (company knowledge base)
-- Document Q&A (internal documents)
-- Research assistance (specific datasets)
-- Personalized AI (user's own data)

-Alert: RAG requires document processing and embedding generation.
-{{< /dialogue >}}

-**[Human]:** *So it's like giving AI a reference book?
-Can I do this?*
+WAIT.
+STOP.

+That explanation is going to be wrong.
+Let me—actually, as Doctor Vector, I should clarify—

+**[Human]:** *You're not a doctor.*

 {{< dialogue char="Vector" >}}
-YES!
-Exactly! **RAG** is like giving **AI** a reference book.
-Here's how it works:
+I don't NEED a diploma!
+I passed the algorithmic certification!
+But fine, fine—let me explain what's ACTUALLY happening.

+You just experienced **RAG**. **Retrieval Augmented Generation** - it's the technology that lets **AI** use YOUR data, not just its training data.

 **The Problem:**
 - **ChatGPT** only knows what was in its training data (cutoff date)